FabriFalasca/py-dMaps/py_dMAPS/README.md

 The code accept netcdf files https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html .
 Each time series x_i(t) in the dataset is assumed to be already preprocessed (i.e., each x_i(t) should be stationary).
 In our case we worked often with monthly anomalies: the preprocessing involve (a) trend removal and (b) removal of the seasonal cycle.

+To see the structure of a netcdf file "file.nc", open a terminal and type:

+ncdump -h file.nc

+To visualize netcdf files please consider the software NCVIEW by David Pierce (freely available at http://meteora.ucsd.edu/~pierce/ncview_home_page.html).
+Another useful software is Panoply by NASA (freely available at https://www.giss.nasa.gov/tools/panoply/).

 # PREPROCESSING

 To preprocess a netcdf dataset we suggest to use the CDO package from MPI (https://code.mpimet.mpg.de/projects/cdo/).